-Today I am going to tell you how you can connect google home to Bluetooth speakers so that you can play music from the speakers.
-If you want to connect google home to Bluetooth speakers then follow these simple steps.
+Today I will tell you how you can connect google home to Bluetooth speakers to play music from the speakers.
+If you want to connect ct google home to Bluetooth speakers, then follows these simple steps.

 How to connect Google Home to Bluetooth speakers?

-Step 2: Now enable Bluetooth on your Google Home device go to settings and look for the devices tab.
+Step 2: Now enable.
+Goldtooth on your Google Home device, go to settings and look for the devices tab.

 Step 3: Now select the Bluetooth speaker you want instead of that you want to connect to your